All Episodes

 Your endorsement's probably obviously it's becoming increasingly important by the day, according to Kathy Barnett.

-Um I heard some tape from I'll play it later.
+I'll play it later.

 Yeah.

-So anyway, uh you know, Trump's endorsement is critical in Pennsylvania because the Dr. Oz, for all the positives that he has, he is entering politics as a brand new candidate coming off a very successful run, of course, on television, so he had that going for him.
+So anyway, you know, Trump's endorsement is critical in Pennsylvania because Dr. Oz, for all the positives that he has, he is entering politics as a brand new candidate coming off a very successful run, of course, on television.

 But Trump gave Oz sort of the political chops to be able to get into this from the beginning.

-Trump has been I think the major component that has allowed Oz to remain at the level.
+Trump has been, I think, the major component that has allowed Oz to remain at the level.

-and I noticed this from our polling and also from Roberts, Oz never went below a certain level.
+And I noticed this from our polling and also from Roberts.

-He has a ceiling, but he has a floor, and he never goes above that floor, and I expect his ceiling is going to be above what it's been showing in the poll when they're in.
+And I suspect his ceiling is going to be above what it's been showing in the polls.

-And by the way, that kept him in the lead the entire time.
+By the way, that kept him in the lead the entire time.

 I've never seen a poll where he wasn't leading.

-Yeah, we we haven't had a single poll.
+Yeah, we haven't had a single poll.

 We had a couple of nights where maybe he would slip back and forth.